Francoeur

-Francoeur was a Canadian television series, first aired by TFO in 2003.
+Francoeur is a Canadian television series, first aired by TFO in 2003.
 It was the first Franco-Ontarian téléroman.
 The series has produced 44 episodes to date.

 The series revolves around the Francoeurs, a Franco-Ontarian family in Eastern Ontario running a family farm.
 Written by Guy Boutin and directed by Derek Diorio, it was created and produced by Robert Charbonneau (who would later create TFO's first sitcom, Météo+).

 The series has also aired on Télévision de Radio-Canada across the country.